What is science?

 Why study science at Strathclyde?

 Studying a science degree at the University of Strathclyde, you'll be learning at a multi-award-winning academic institution - the only to have won Times Higher Education University of the Year twice!

 We offer the opportunity to study a range of subject areas from chemistry and physics, to pharmacy and computer science.
-You'll be taught by world-class academics and researchers and our degrees provide the opportunity to gain a qualification which will give you the knowledge and skills required to enhance your career prospects.
+You'll be taught by world-class academics and researchers.
+Our degrees provide the opportunity to gain a qualification which will give you the knowledge and skills required to enhance your career prospects.
 We provide a vibrant, dynamic, supportive and friendly place to study science.

 We're ranked in the UK Top 10 for Biological Sciences, Pharmacology & Pharmacy, Forensic Science and Chemistry by The Complete University Guide 2021.
 We also hold an Athena bronze award in recognition of our continuing efforts to support gender equality and creating a more inclusive working environment.